-For more information about cost base and record keeping requirements for capital gains tax purposes, see the publication Guide to capital gains tax 2006.
-To find out how to get this publication, see the inside back cover.
+For more information about cost base and record keeping requirements for capital gains tax purposes, see the Guide to capital gains tax 2007.

 NEGATIVE GEARING

 A rental property is negatively geared if it is purchased with the assistance of borrowed funds and the net rental income, after deducting other expenses, is less than the interest on the borrowings.